Pratheek22/File-Conversion-Tool/README.md

 └── 📄 README.md # Documentation

 ## 📝 Usage Instructions
+1. Launch the `server.py` file.
+2. Click on **Start server** button.

-1. Launch the `client.py` file.
+3. Launch the `client.py` file.
-2. Select the desired file conversion type from the dropdown.
+4. Select the desired file conversion type from the dropdown.
-3. Enter the filename without the extension (e.g., `sample` instead of `sample.txt`).
+5. Enter the filename without the extension (e.g., `sample` instead of `sample.txt`).
-4. Click on **Convert File** to initiate the conversion.
+6. Click on **Convert File** to initiate the conversion.
-5. The converted file will be saved in the output directory, and a success message will be displayed.
+7. The converted file will be saved in the output directory, and a success message will be displayed.
+8. After conversion is done click on **Stop server** button.
 ---

 ## ⚡️ Error Handling